qubit-ulm/ChannelLoss/README.md

 optimization.
 The filename indicates the problem this corresponds to; this is detailed in the file header.

-We additionally provide two command line applications:
+We additionally provide three command line applications:

 - `Main.py` runs the optimizations for given parameters `d`, `s`, and `r`.
   Various configuration options are available, see the help.